NirmitPrasad/Xeno-Assignment/README.md

 ## What I Built

-Signl is a **chat-first AI-native Shopper CRM** built for Lumière — a fictional D2C skincare brand.
+AI-native Mini CRM for a Coffee Chain is a **chat-first AI-native Shopper CRM** built for a fictional D2C coffee brand.
 Instead of a traditional dashboard with forms and dropdowns, the primary interface is a natural language conversation.
 The marketer describes their intent, and the AI segments customers, drafts messages, previews campaigns, and launches them — all from a single chat.

 The core product insight: **a marketer should never have to think in SQL or filters.** They should just say what they want.

-> *"Send a Diwali offer to customers who bought serums but haven't returned in 60 days"*
+> *"Send a Diwali offer to customers who bought once but haven't returned in 60 days"*

 The AI handles everything from that one sentence.